codeforamerica/document-extractor-poc/docs/open-tofu.md

     *   The backend configuration in `iac/main.tf` specifies `profile = "AWSAdministratorAccess-328307993388"`.
 Make sure this AWS profile is configured in your `~/.aws/credentials` and `~/.aws/config` files.

 3.  **S3 Bucket for State**:
-    *   You mentioned an existing S3 bucket: `document-extractor-dev-terraform-state`.
+    *   You mentioned an existing S3 bucket: `document-extractor-dev-opentofu-state`.
 OpenTofu will use this bucket to store its state file.

 4.  **DynamoDB Table for Locks**:
     *   The backend configuration specifies `dynamodb_table = "terraform-locks-dev"`.